manningt/remote-phone/README.md

 The software uses the [D-Bus](https://en.wikipedia.org/wiki/D-Bus) to interact with the modem.
 D-Bus uses [Polkit](https://en.wikipedia.org/wiki/Polkit) for access control of the modem.
 The default configuration of Polkit only allows local users (logged into the desktop) to send/receive calls and SMS.
 A Polkit rules file needs to be created to allow the modem to be used by a daemon process.

 There are modem specific configuration parameters that need to be applied.
-This example uses an Quectel EC25 mounted onto a Mini PCI-E to USB Adapter with SIM Card Slot.
-In order to have the modem audio channels work with [ALSA](https://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture), PWM mode has to be set using an AT command.
+This example uses an Quectel EC25 mounted on a Mini PCI-E to USB Adapter with SIM Slot.
+In order to have the modem audio channels work with [ALSA](https://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture), PCM mode has to be set using an AT command.
 This can only be performed when the [ModemManager](https://modemmanager.org) is launched with the --debug flag.
-The EC25's PWM mode is not persisted, so it has to be set when the SBC boots.
+The EC25's PCM mode is not persisted, so it has to be set when the SBC boots.
 The script ```set_qpwmc_mode.py``` is provided to do that, alsong with a systemd user service.
+The qpwmc_mode scripts should have been named qpcm_mode.

 # Installation
 ## Python